 Balance of Payments

 Current Account

-Credit Debit
+Cı edit De bit

 (1) Exports 0

 Merchandise and Services 0

 Investment Income Received 0

 (2) Imports -5

 Merchandise and Services 0

 Investment Income Paid -5

-Capital Account
+Financial Account

 (3) Increase in US Holdings 0

 of Assets Located Abroad

 ("US Assets Held Abroad")

 (4) Increase in Foreign Holdings 5

 of Assets Located in US

 ("Foreign Assets Held in US")

-Note, again, how the capital and current accounts sum to zero.
+Note, again, how the financial and current accounts sum to zero.
 Notice that eventually there must be a rise in net exports to pay for loan in the first year.
 Otherwise, the current account will tend to spiral off to minus infinity (think about why this would happen).